rdeviprasad/interview-prep/README.md

 # interview-prep
-Coding and System Design solutions and notes taken during my interview preparation
+Coding and System Design solutions and notes taken during my interview preparation.
+It also contains problems I have practiced till now